s-nez/uj-asd/ex12-avl/README.md

 is to be displayed:
 * kind of operation (Insert or Delete)
 * input value
+* in case of deletion of a node with two non-empty subtrees, the deleted key and it's replacement
 * rotations (which element was rotated in which way or "no rot" if no rotations occured)
 * key contained in the root